-- 7.6 When he has considered the complaint, the evidence available in support thereof and any answer or explanation submitted by the member complained about, the Chairman shall deal with the matter as follows: - 7.6.1 if he is of the opinion that - 7.6.1.1 the case is not within the jurisdiction of the Disciplinary Committee, or - 7.6.1.2 the complaint is of a frivolous or trivial character, or - 7.6.1.3 owing to a lapse of time, or other circumstances the complaint may properly be disregarded.

-he shall recommend to the Disciplinary Committee that the case shall not proceed further.
-If after consultation orally or by letter with the other members of the Disciplinary Committee, the Disciplinary Committee accept the Chairman's recommendation then the complaint so referred to shall proceed no further.
+- 7.7 When he has considered the complaint, the evidence available in support thereof and any answer or explanation submitted by the member complained about, the Chairman shall deal with the matter as follows: - 7.7.1 If he is of the opinion that - 7.7.1.1 the case is not within the jurisdiction of the Disciplinary Committee, or - 7.7.1.2 the complaint is of a frivolous or trivial character, or - 7.7.1.3 owing to a lapse of time, or other circumstances the complaint may properly be disregarded; or - 7.7.1.4 the primary purpose of the complaint is to obtain a political advantage for the complainant rather than to initiate proceedings because a disciplinary offence may have occurred he shall recommend to the Disciplinary Committee that the case shall not proceed further.
+If after consultation orally or by letter with the other members of the Disciplinary Committee, the Disciplinary Committee accept the Chairman's recommendation then the complaint so referred to shall proceed no further, and both the complainant and the member complained of shall be promptly notified by the Secretary of such decision and the reason therefor.
 If the Disciplinary Committee, after consultation, do not accept the recommendation of the Chairman, then the complaint will be disposed of in one of the manners provided for below:

-- 7.6.2 If the Chairman is of the opinion that the professional misconduct alleged in the complaint does not constitute sufficiently serious professional misconduct, or is for any other reason of such a character that the matter can be disposed of without a full disciplinary Inquiry, as provided for below, he shall direct the Secretary: - 7.6.2.1 To send all the particulars that have been sent to the Chairman that describe this compliant to the person complained about and inform him that the Chairman has in mind recommending that a written reprimand shall be issued to him and that he will be then cautioned as to his conduct. - 7.6.2.2 To invite the member to accept this form of disposal of the complaint and the caution issued with this disposal without there being a full disciplinary inquiry.
+- 7.7.2 If the Chairman is of the opinion that the professional misconduct alleged in the complaint does not constitute sufficiently serious professional misconduct, or is for any other reason of such a character that the matter can be disposed of without a full disciplinary Inquiry, as provided for below, he shall, after consultation with the Disciplinary Committee and the receipt of their agreement to this course of action, direct the Secretary: - 7.7.2.1 To inform the member about whom the complaint has been made that the Chairman has in mind that a written reprimand shall be issued to him and that he will be then cautioned as to his conduct. - 7.7.2.2 To invite the said member to accept this form of disposal of the complaint and the caution issued with this disposal without there being a full disciplinary Inquiry.

-If the member does accept this disposal by way of written reprimand and the Disciplinary Committee accept the Chairman's recommendation in this respect, the member shall be so reprimanded and cautioned and that will conclude the determination of that complaint.
+If the member does accept such disposal by way of written reprimand, the member shall be so reprimanded and cautioned and that will conclude the determination of that complaint.
+The Secretary shall thereupon notify the complainant of the decision of the Disciplinary Committee and the determination of the complaint.

-7.6.3 In any other case (and in those cases where the Disciplinary Committee do not accept the recommendation of the Chairman that the member shall be sent a written reprimand) the Disciplinary Committee shall direct the Secretary to take the necessary steps for the holding of an Inquiry by the Disciplinary Committee.
+7.7.3 In those cases where the Disciplinary Committee do not accept the recommendation of the Chairman that the member shall be sent a written reprimand, or the member against whom the complaint has been made does not agree to the disposal of the complaint by way of a written reprimand, the Disciplinary Committee shall direct the

+Secretary to take the necessary steps for the holding of an Inquiry by the Disciplinary Committee.